ous-uio-bioinfo-core/batch-adjust-warning-figures/README.md

 The figures illustrate the side effects from batch effect adjustments using ComBat with study group as covariate or similar methods.

+### Update, response_to_towfic/

+Towfic and colleagues commented on our paper in their Letter to the Editor (June 2016).
+When preparing our response we did some further analysis.
+In addition, we had a brief email communication with Illumina regarding the recommended way of analyzing their microarray chip.
+This work is under review.

+The original github commit for our paper has id 4cf315b and was done on Aug 25, 2015.

 ### mainscript.r

 Calls the individual figure scripts.
 The only script needed to be run in order to recreate the figures in the article.
 Takes about 6 minutes.